 Institute of Physics

-We re currently looking for a Deputy Executive Assistant to the Group Chief Executive Officer , offered on a fixed term basis of 6 months, to help us deliver our mission.
-This a full-time position, 35 hours per week.
-What s it like working at the IOP?
+We're currently looking for a Project Coach (BSEIW) , offered on a fixed term basis until 31st October 2026 , to help us deliver our mission.
+This a 0.6 FTE position, working 3 days a week.
+What's it like working at the IOP?
 The IOP is a friendly, inclusive and ambitious organisation.
 Diversity and inclusion are central to how we work.
 We focus on supporting our people to thrive, offering competitive pay, great development opportunities and a generous benefits package.
-Some of our benefits include: An excellent pension scheme Private medical insurance, life assurance, dental insurance and a healthcare cash plan Eye care vouchers, annual flu vaccinations, long service awards and access to an employee assistance programme 25 days annual leave as a standard, in addition to floating bank holidays Flexible working opportunities The Role What will I be doing?
-You ll be responsible for a broad range of high level Executive Office support activities, including: Preparing, coordinating and servicing senior leadership meetings, including drafting clear agendas, collating accurate papers, taking high quality minutes and tracking actions with a strong attention to detail.
-Providing high quality executive and administrative support to the CEO Office, including complex diary and inbox management, and the drafting, handling and dispatch of correspondence on behalf of the Group CEO with excellent written accuracy and judgment.
-Supporting effective planning, briefing and preparation to ensure the Group CEO is fully equipped for internal and external engagements, with well structured briefings and precise, timely documentation.
-Projects you may work on include: Coordinating national and international travel programmes for the Group CEO, President and senior trustees, producing accurate itineraries and paperwork to ensure effective use of time and seamless stakeholder engagement.
-Supporting the delivery of high profile Institute events involving the Group CEO, Executive Team and senior stakeholders, with a strong focus on detail, logistics and written briefings.
-Undertaking short term project work and research for the Executive Team, analysing and summarising information clearly and producing briefings, reports or presentations as required.
-Who will I work with?
-You ll work closely with a wide range of colleagues and stakeholders, including: The CEO Office Operations Manager and Executive Assistant to the Group CEO and President, working collaboratively to ensure the smooth, accurate and professional running of the Executive Office.
-Executive Directors, senior trustees and members of the Leadership Team across the Institute and its subsidiary companies, including IOP Publishing.
-Senior internal and external stakeholders, including equivalent CEO offices in partner organisations, government and learned societies, requiring clear, professional written communication and attention to detail.
-Ideally, we hope you ll apply if you bring: Essential: Proven experience providing high level PA or Executive Assistant support in a fast paced, complex environment, including diary management, meeting support and high quality minute taking.
-Excellent written communication skills, with the ability to draft clear, accurate and professional correspondence, briefings and minutes, alongside a consistently high level of attention to detail.
-Strong organisational and prioritisation skills, with the judgment and discretion to handle confidential and sensitive information.
-Advanced IT skills, including confident use of Microsoft 365 applications (Outlook, Word, PowerPoint and Excel).
-Nice to have: Experience supporting senior executives or boards within a charity, professional body, membership organisation or similarly complex environment.
-Experience using CRM systems and maintaining accurate electronic records and contact databases.
-A professional qualification as an Executive Assistant or Personal Assistant (or working towards one).
+Some of our benefits include: An excellent pension scheme Private medical insurance, life assurance, dental insurance and a healthcare cash plan Eye care vouchers, annual flu vaccinations, long service awards and access to an employee assistance programme 25 days' annual leave as a standard, in addition to floating bank holidays Flexible working opportunities The Role What will I be doing?
+You'll be responsible for a range of activities, including: Co-design and deliver initiatives: Collaborate with the IOP and wider partner teams (Royal Society of Chemistry and Science Made Simple) to deliver core project activities including: Welsh Physics Teaching Network Easy Teach professional learning sessions Physics Forums Resource Round-Ups Whole-School Inclusion and Equity Network activities Primary and Secondary Science Days Professional development delivery: Deliver evidence-based CPD, mentoring, and coaching to support practitioners, particularly early-career and out-of-field teachers, to build subject knowledge and confidence in teaching physics in line with the Curriculum for Wales.
+Equity and inclusion: Contribute to equity-focused interventions that explore and address systemic and school-level barriers to post-16 physics participation, including unconscious bias and science capital gaps.
+Monitoring and reporting: Track and evaluate programme delivery, capturing data on participation, feedback, outcomes, and impact.
+Contribute to quarterly monitoring reports and support external evaluation.
+Stakeholder engagement: Build and maintain strong relationships with schools in Wales, education stakeholders, and fellow partners.
+Represent the IOP in local networks and act as a regional champion for physics education.
+Continuous learning: Develop and maintain your expertise in science education, curriculum reform, inclusion strategies, and subject-specific pedagogy to ensure interventions are current, effective, and aligned with practitioners' needs.
+Projects you may work on include: Boosting Science Education in Wales Welsh Physics Teacher Conference Who will I work with?
+You'll work closely with a range of colleagues and stakeholders, including: Colleagues across Membership and Inclusion, Education, Workforce and HE Directorates Project partners including Royal Society of Chemistry and Science Made Simple School leaders, teachers and technicians across primary and secondary schools in Wales Regional education partners and networks Teacher professional learning networks and subject communities Ideally, we hope you'll apply if you bring: Essential: Experience teaching physics or facilitating science CPD at a secondary level.
+Delivering or supporting science education, CPD, or curriculum-aligned science communication.
+Coaching, mentoring, or training teachers or education professionals.
+Working with schools in Wales and understanding the Welsh education landscape.
+Leading or contributing to inclusive practice and equity-based initiatives.
+Nice to have: Welsh language skills are desirable to support bilingual communications across the project Understanding of barriers to STEM progression, particularly for underrepresented groups, and strategies to promote science capital.
+At the IOP, we know that great candidates don't always tick every box.
+If your experience looks a little different, but you bring enthusiasm, curiosity and a willingness to learn, we'd love to hear from you.
 How to apply Alongside your CV, please include a cover letter explaining how you meet the person specification.
 How will I be working?
 We operate a flexible, trust based working model that gives colleagues autonomy over how, when and where they work, while recognising the value of in person collaboration.
 You will be assigned a base office, with hybrid working offered as standard.
-This role does however involve regular visits to our head office based on business needs.
 You will engage in regular in person collaboration with your team (as operational appropriate), as well as with colleagues across the wider organisation, to ensure effective operational alignment and to support our inclusive approach to working.
 As an organization we meet in person once a quarter at our Head Office in Kings Cross, London.
 Why join the IOP?
 The IOP is the professional body and learned society for physics in the UK and Ireland.
-As a charity, we re passionate about increasing public understanding of physics and supporting a diverse and inclusive physics community.
-We re committed to creating a welcoming and inclusive culture for everyone.
-If you need any reasonable adjustments during the application or recruitment process, please let us know we re always happy to help.
+As a charity, we're passionate about increasing public understanding of physics and supporting a diverse and inclusive physics community.
+We're committed to creating a welcoming and inclusive culture for everyone.
+If you need any reasonable adjustments during the application or recruitment process, please let us know we're always happy to help.
 Please note whilst we are unable to offer visa sponsorship for this role, we warmly encourage applications from candidates who already have the right to work in the UK and Ireland.